jaanli/sentence_word2vec/README.md

 `word2vec_test.py` | Integration test for word2vec.
 `word2vec_optimized.py` | A version of word2vec implemented using C ops that does no minibatching.
 `word2vec_optimized_test.py` | Integration test for word2vec_optimized.
-`word2vec_kernels.cc` | Kernels for the custom input and training ops.
+`word2vec_kernels.cc` | Kernels for the custom input and training ops, including sentence-level contexts.
 `word2vec_ops.cc` | The declarations of the custom ops.